Student Consumer Information

 Know-Before-You-Go Fact Sheets

-American University of the Caribbean School of Medicine is committed to providing transparency for our applicants on the key outcomes for our students, including graduate rates and earnings.
+American University of the Caribbean School of Medicine is committed to providing transparency for our applicants on the key outcomes for our students, including residency rates and licensing exam pass rates.
 We realize that there is an enormous amount of data available to you in evaluating schools.
 Our goal with this fact sheet is to provide you with key outcomes and information on a single, easy-to-read page.

 View the fact sheet here.